dakom/pure3d-typescript/README.md

 ## What it is:

 * An abstraction to make working with WebGL a bit more more fun and simple, without sacrificing any power.
-* Automatically optimize and skip unnecessary low-level webgl calls, as well as batch GLTF things.
+* Automatically optimize and skip unnecessary low-level webgl calls.
+* Complete implementation of GLTF renderer with super easy API surface.
-* Pure separation of data and rendering to make interop with functional frameworks, workers, and wasm a bit more organic.
+* Separation of concerns to make interop with functional frameworks, workers, and wasm a bit more organic.
-* Multi-layered approach for writing bare-metal renderers or batteries-included GLTF
-* Very simple API surface (e.g. "load, animate, transform, render")
-* Some pure helpers to drive transform updates and animations (not forced into render pipeline)
+* Some helpers to drive transform updates and animations (not forced into render pipeline)
 * Fully exported Typescript definitions

 ## What it probably won't be: